Table of Contents

 Mbed Enabled Pelion Device-Ready Reference Designs are tried and tested foundations, designed to expedite the creation of Pelion Ready Development Boards and End Products.
 Designed to provide your product with the IoT subsystem, these Reference Designs can be customized with sensors and output devices as dictated by your use case thus removing the complexities around connectivity and device management, allowing your engineering team to focus on the product key differentiators.

-A Reference Design consists of four main components: Radio, MCU, Memory and Secure Element; often two or more may be integrated in a single chip by some silicon vendors which goes a long way towards simplifying a design complexity.
+A Reference Design consists of four main components: Radio, MCU, Memory and Security; often two or more may be integrated in a single chip by some silicon vendors which goes a long way towards simplifying a design complexity.
 The design package also contains source code that was used to validate the schematics.
 Note that a Reference Design isn't a physical item, it’s a set of proven design files anyone can download.
 Some of our board partners adopted these blueprints as a foundation for their development boards, a selection of these hardware platforms are later on this page.

 Reduced complexity and risk¶